kean/Future/README.md

 ### Zip

-Use  `zip`  to combine the result of two futures into a single tuple:
+Use  `zip`  to combine the result of up to three futures in a single future:

 ```swift
 let user: Future<User, Error>